 4.4.1.2.2.1 General

 Service Description: This service enables the consumer to authenticate and authorize the Service Level Device Identity.
 In case of UAS, the service is used to authenticate and authorize the UAV identified by a CAA-Level UAV ID.

+When creating an authentication session, the UAS NF/NEF implicitly subscribes to USS about notification related with the authentication/authorization (e.g., re-authenticate, update authorization data or revoke the UUAA authorization).
+This implicit subscription is implicitly released by USS when the corresponding authentication session is removed (e.g. in the case of re-authentication failure and USS indicating to release network resource, or in the case of authorization revocation).

-4.4.1.2.2.2 Naf_Authentication_authenticate service operation
+4.4.1.2.2.2 Naf_Authentication_AuthenticateAuthorize service operation

-Service operation name: Naf_Authentication_authenticate
+Service operation name: Naf_Authentication_AuthenticateAuthorize

 Description: Provides the Authentication and Authorization result of the Service Level Device Identity (i.e. CAA-Level UAV ID for UAS).